Course Catalog

 Description

-An introduction to R, a widely used statistical programming language.
-Students will learn to import, export and manipulate different data types, analyze datasets using common statistical methods, design, construct and interpret statistical models, produce a variety of different customized graphical outputs, create scripts and generate reproducible reports.
-There will be a focus on using this experience to apply these skills in public policy areas.
+This class will provide an introduction to coding in R, a widely used statistical programming language.
+Students will learn to import, export, and manipulate datasets with different data types.
+Students will analyze the datasets using common statistical methods.
+For example, they will design, construct, and interpret statistical models and produce a variety of different customized graphical outputs.
+Throughout the course, students will create scripts and generate reproducible reports.
+There will be a focus on using these tools in public policy areas through examples and a class project.

-A good knowledge of statistics is preferred, but this course is focused on anyone wanting to learn the basics of the R language and how to use the tools R offers to be able to do basic data analysis, statistical calculations, create graphical output and generate reproduceable reports using R Markdown.
+A good knowledge of statistics is preferred, but this course is for anyone wanting to learn the basics of the R language and how to use the tools R offers to be able to do basic data analysis, statistical calculations, create graphical output, and generate reproducible reports using R Markdown.

 Learning Outcomes

-• Develop classification and regression models and generate common performance metrics.
+- Develop classification and regression models and interpret the results.